-Examples: "Dimlunmarmer" would not be registrable but "Doremifa" would.
-"Oldfarmersjoy," being easy to remember because of a certain originality, should be considered registrable despite its length.
+Examples: "Dimlunmarmer" would be precluded but "Doremifa" would not under this paragraph.
+"Oldfarmersjoy," being easy to remember, should not be considered as precluded under this paragraph despite its length.

-(v) Combinations of letters and numerals, unless they are used in that order in the case of species for which that type of denomination is established practice, in particular maize and sorghum.
+(v) Combinations of letters and numerals, unless they are used in that order in the case of species for which that type of denomination is established practice, for example maize and sorghum.

-Examples: "TC 15" would be registrable for a maize variety, but not "15 $^{\circ}$ TC."
+$\underline{\text{Examples}}$: "TC 15" would not be precluded under this paragraph for a $\underline{\text{maize}}$ variety, unlike "15 TC."

-Designations containing elements that would cause difficulties when expressed in speech or transmitted by telex, for instance special signs like hyphens, subscript or superscript numbers, or alternating upper and lower cases, are not suitable as generic designations and therefore not registrable as variety denominations.
+(vi) Designations containing elements that would cause difficulties when expressed in speech or transmitted by telex, for instance special signs like hyphens, subscript or superscript numbers, or alternating upper and lower cases.

-Examples: "A.Z.B.-35," "Medici-A-M 2 ," "AvTM 512" and "Goldmorgen $^{7/2}$ " would not be registrable.
+Examples: "A.Z.B.-35," "Medici-A-M 2 ," "AvTM 512" / and "Gold-morgen 77 " would be precluded.

-Designations that consist exclusively or predominantly of terms in every-day language whose registration as variety denominations would prevent others from using them when marketing propagating material of other varieties, in other words terms whose use should be kept free, are not suitable as generic designations and therefore not registrable as variety denominations.
+Designations that consist exclusively or predominantly of terms in every-day language whose registration as variety denominations would prevent others from using them when marketing propagating material of other varieties, in other words terms whose use should be kept free, are not suitable as generic designations and thus as variety denominations.

-Examples: The designations "Latest Development," "Success of the Enterprise," "Sales Hit" would not be registrable.
-See also the examples of designations excluded under Recommendation 1.
+$\underline{\text{Examples}}$: The designations "Latest Development," "Success of the $\underline{\text{Enterprise}}$," "Sales Hit" would be precluded.
+See also the examples of designations precluded under Recommendation 1.

-- (1) Designations whose use may be forbidden in the marketing of propagating material of the variety are not suitable as generic designations or, consequently, as variety denominations. - (2) Paragraph (1) excludes the following in particular: - (i) Designations in which the applicant himself has some other right (for instance a right in the name or a trademark) which he could assert under the law of the member State concerned to oppose use of the variety denomination by others, either at any time or at least after the expiration of protection.
+(1) Designations whose use may be forbidden in the marketing of material of the variety are not suitable as generic designations and thus as variety denominations.

+- (2) Paragraph (1) would preclude the following in particular: - (i) Designations in which the applicant himself has some other right (for instance a right in the name or a trademark) which he could assert, as from the time when the variety denomination is approved, to oppose use of the variety denomination by others, either at any time or at least after the expiration of protection.

-Examples: Designations containing the name or trade name of the breeder or of the owner of the variety are not suitable.
+Examples: Designations containing the name or trade name of the breeder or of the owner of the variety would be precluded.

-- (ii) Designations in which third parties have prior rights that can be asserted to oppose the use of the variety denomination.
-The proper names of other persons are suitable as variety denominations or parts of denominations only in the case of: - (a) Dedications to public figures who cannot be mistaken for well-known breeders or owners of varieties, on condition that the applicant can prove that the persons, or if recently deceased their survivors, have agreed to such use; - (b) Historical figures or characters in literature.
+- (ii) Designations in which third parties have prior rights that stand in the way of the use of the variety denomination.
+The proper names of other persons would not be precluded as variety denominations or parts of denominations in the case of: - (a) Dedications to public figures who cannot be mistaken for well-known breeders or owners of varieties, on condition that the applicant can prove that the persons, or if recently deceased their survivors, have agreed to such use; - (b) Historical figures or characters in literature.

-Examples: "Peter the Great" would be registrable except where Recommendation 6 applied, the designation then being not registrable for a particularly small-growing variety.
-"Felix Krull," a character in a novel by Thomas Mann, or "Return of Ulysses" would be registrable, but not "Felix Krull" if there were a well-known breeder of that name.
-Names of politicians, actors, musicians or sportsmen, for instance "Henri Dunant" or "Nelly Melba," unless identical with the name of a well-known breeder or owner of varieties, are registrable with the agreement of the owner of the name, or that of his survivors if the owner of the name is recently deceased.
+Examples: "Peter the Great" would not be precluded except, pursuant to Recommendation 5, for a particularly small-growing variety.
+"Felix Krull," a character in a novel by Thomas Mann, or "Return of Ulysses" would not be precluded under this paragraph, but "Felix Krull" would if there were a well-known breeder of that name.
+Names of politicians, actors, musicians or sportsmen, for instance "Nelly Melba," unless identical with the name of a well-known breeder or owner of varieties, would not be precluded under this paragraph, provided that the agreement of the owner of the name, or that of his survivors if the owner of the name is recently deceased, is obtained.